BV and BFV for the H-twisted Poisson sigma model: The BV formulation with a connection

 \subsection{On-shell closed BRST transformations}

 It is standard wisdom in determining the BRST transformations that, in a first step, one replaces the infinitesimal gauge parameters $\epsilon$ by odd and anti-commuting ghost fields $c$.
 As argued above, it is advantageous to use the target space covariant gauge transformations \eqref{deltaAnabla} for this purpose right away.
-We denote the anti-commuting BRST-operator by the conventional letter $s \equiv s_{BRST}$; we thus obtain (see also Equation \eqref{trafoX}):
+We denote the anti-commuting BRST operator by the conventional letter $s \equiv s_{BRST}$; we thus obtain (see also Equation \eqref{trafoX}):

-Here $f_i^{jk}$ are again the structure functions of the Lie algebroid $T^*M$ in a holonomic basis, given by Equation \eqref{f}, $\Gamma_{il}^k$ are the connection coefficients of an auxiliary connection, whose torsion-free part can be chosen arbitrarily and which obeys Equation \eqref{Gamma}; all these coefficients are understood to be pulled back by $X\colon \Sigma \to M$ certainly.
+Here $f_i^{jk}$ are again the structure functions of the Lie algebroid $T^*M$ in a holonomic basis, given by Equation \eqref{f}, $\Gamma_{il}^k$ are the connection coefficients of an auxiliary connection, whose torsion-free part can be chosen arbitrarily, but whose torsion is given by \eqref{torsionpiH}, see \eqref{Gamma}.
+All these coefficients are understood to be pulled back by $X\colon \Sigma \to M$ certainly.
 As before, the 1-forms $F^i$ are defined in \eqref{eom1}; they are part of the field equations and vanish on-shell.

-We are left with defining the action of the BRST-operator on the ghosts $c_i$.
+We are left with defining the action of the BRST operator on the ghosts $c_i$.
 We put

 There are several arguments leading to this choice.
 Let us provide an intuitive one which will at the same time prove that the above formulas imply

 without the need of a calculation.